Global properties of Dirichlet forms on discrete spaces: Characterizations of Recurrence and Transience

 On the contrary assume $\QD$ is transient.
 By Theorem \ref{monopol} there exists a function $v \in D^1$, such that

 Since $1 \in D_\infty$ and $\ow{Q}(1,v) = 0$, this implies $R(1,v) \neq 0$ which finishes the proof.

 \end{proof}

-\begin{remark} The above theorem was motivated by Theorem 4.6 of \cite{JP}.
+\begin{remark} The previous theorem was motivated by \cite[Theorem~4.6]{JP}.
 This theorem deals with a boundary term pairing a space spanned by certain monopoles and dipoles and the functions of finite energy.
 However, the boundary representation that is used to deduce the result there seems to hold true only for locally finite graphs.
 We will explain some details of their computation below. \end{remark}

-Let us now consider the case where $(b,0)$ is locally finite.
-Then we can compute the boundary term $R$ by a limiting procedure.
+Let us now consider the case when $(b,0)$ is locally finite.
+We can then compute the boundary term $R$ by a limiting procedure.
 First we fix some notation.
 For a subgraph $W \subseteq V$ let

-be the set of all vertices in $W$, which are connected with the complement of $W$.
+be the set of all vertices in $W$ which are connected with the complement of $W$.
 Furthermore, let